shrinerb/shrine/doc/creating_storages.md

 end
 ```

-Likewise, if you need to save some information into the metadata after upload,
+Likewise, if you need to save some information into the metadata after upload
-you can modify the metadata hash:
+(e.g. if the MIME type of the file changes on upload), you can modify the
+metadata hash:

 ```rb
 def upload(io, id, shrine_metadata: {}, **upload_options)